antrax2013/AntMessageBox/README.md

 Release Note: V0.13 - 05/24/2014
 =============
-- When AntMessageBox is displayed without call intDialogBox, the div insert into the DOM is not removed on destroy event. [fixed]
+- When AntMessageBox is displayed without call initDialogBox, the div insert into the DOM is not removed on destroy event. [fixed]
 - Impossible to change title with intDialogBox fonction. [fixed]